hosein2398/node-telegram-bot-api-tutorial/README.md

  <a name="User"></a>
 ### User
-node-telegram-bot-api does not have any method to get users information but in case if you want to you can get information like so:
+node-telegram-bot-api does not have any method to get users information but in case if you want to, you can get information like so:
 ```js
 var Hi = "hi";
 if (msg.text.toLowerCase().indexOf(Hi) === 0) {